denisugarte/PowerDrive/README.md

 ## How to use

 1. Open a new PowerShell instance.
-2. Import PowerDrive module:
+2. Import the PowerDrive module:
 > Import-Module PowerDrive.psm1
-3. Run the tool (the file path containing the obfuscated PowerShell script must be passed):
+3. Run PowerDrive (the file path containing the obfuscated PowerShell script must be passed):
 > PowerDrive .\obfuscated_script.ps1

 ## Additional information